Data Engineering on Google Cloud

 - Explain batch data processing using Dataproc.

-- Learn to use Dataproc Serverless for Spark for ETL.
+- Learn how to use Dataproc Serverless for Spark for ETL.

 - Explain streaming data processing options.